 All students enrolled in 102-level world language courses are required to take a language proficiency test, the STAMP4s, to assess the language skills achieved after two semesters of study.
 The results of this test will both provide you with a valuable assessment of your individual language skills, as well as help the World Languages department evaluate the strengths of Pacific students’ language skills after two semesters of instruction.
 The results will be available to you as well as your instructor.
-The STAMP4s test is also used for students seeking an exemption to the core world language requirement.
+The STAMP4s test is also used for students graduating with a world language major and for those seeking an exemption to the core world language requirement.

 What is STAMP4s?

 The STAMP4s test is a web-based test that assesses language proficiency in reading, writing, speaking and listening.
 It is a proctored exam that takes between one and two hours, although there is no time limit, and you may work as long as you need.
 Most students take about 90-120 minutes to finish.